Astrosp/Awesome-OSINT-For-Everything/README.md

 <b>OSINT for Everything</b></h1>

 <p align="center">
 A comprehensive collection of OSINT tools, websites, and resources for various purposes such as penetration testing, reverse searching, red team operations, information gathering, and bug bounties.
-This extensive list is free of broken links, and I have contributed it back to Astrosp after forking it from them.
+This extensive list is free of broken links, and I have contributed all the corrections back to Astrosp after forking it from them.
 The latest verification for bad links was conducted on June 2nd, 2023 by Joe Shenouda
 </p>

 ![](https://user-images.githubusercontent.com/24913656/242844072-9d76c50d-b656-44de-a1ff-9cdcd7a3fbd0.png)